 The two visitors are on the last night of what has been so far a futile quest to find that most simple of city mainstays: A dive bar with a live band.

-	The unacknowledged truth is that San Francisco hasn’t been much of a live music town since the turn of the 21st Century, and as the years roll on the puddle only continues to shrink.
+The unacknowledged truth is that San Francisco hasn’t been much of a live music town since the turn of the 21st Century and the first dotcom boom, and as the years roll on the puddle only continues to shrink.
 But all hope is not yet gone.
 There is still a pair of bars on a two-block stretch of Grant Street left to check out.
 If nothing’s happening there, then the two seekers are officially out of ideas and will have to go salve their shattered expectations at the hotel bar.

 It’s as still as pond water as they reach Grant St. and peer into the first of their last hopes, the deserted looking Grant & Green tavern.
 Only the reedy strains of a weakly sung karaoke ballad let them know the sound system is even on.

 They’re now down to their final strike.

 As they near the corner of Grant & Fresno they hear nothing, and begin to fear the worst; but they do see a faint light.
 Then they notice the doorman, a spectral figure with a long grizzled prospector’s beard that suggests he’s been Rip Van Winkling in that very doorway since the 1890s.
 But in a sign of the times, the doorman has a smartphone held up close to his face, bathing his cotton white prospector’s beard in a puddle of icy blue light.